andreasspindler/secure-sudo.sh/README.md

 The functionality was extensively tested in real-world scripts before published here.

-The makefile simply runs `secure-sudo.sh` as a test case.
+The makefile runs `secure-sudo.sh` as a test case.

-## Motivation ##
+## Description ##

-While UNIX systems and APIs are now standardized with Linux, the privileges under which processes are executed remain a frontier.

-`sudo` allows the user role to be changed temporarily.

 `sudo` can be used from within Bash scripts, but this requires special attention sicnce `sudo` is geared towards commandline use.

-## Description ##

 > sudo, allows a permitted user to execute a command as the superuser
 > or another user, as specified by the security policy.
 The invoking
 > user's real (not effective) user-ID is used to determine the user
 > name with which to query the security policy.

+### Challenges for scripts that require sudo  ###

+#### Frequent reauthentications ####

 Every call to `sudo` starts a new session on a timer.
 This is the sudo timestamp (usually 5-15 minutes).
-When it expires the user needs to re-authenticate to Linux.
+When it expires the user needs to reauthenticate to Linux.

-### Challenges for scripts that require sudo  ###

-#### Starting the script via sudo ####

-A risky solution is to start the script that internally requires `sudo` using `sudo`.
-UID 0 for everything can mess with file permissions, accidentially kill processes or change passwords.

-Best practices:
-- validate active user and maybe even commands upfront
-- assume the session timeout is unknown
-- run only the necessary commands under `sudo`

-#### Frequent reauthentications ####

 If the time between each `sudo` call is too long the script is halted to repeatedly request the password.
 This problem was solved by [this